 - Indemnity plans

-The type of health plan that’s best for you depends on what you and/or your employees want, how much you're willing to spend, and what medical expenses you want to be covered.
+The type of health insurance plan that’s best for you depends on what you and/or your employees want, how much you're willing to spend, and what medical expenses you want to be covered.
 In the following sections, we'll briefly cover each type of plan.

 Preferred provider organization (PPO) plans